0hanif0/31082023CTF-Writeups/README.md

 ## WEB - Wantusom (Sederhana)

-- keep spamming until you win 9 rounds (this is unbeatable to win 10 rounds), run the function that return a random choice, this means that the computer will no longer be able to always win on the 9th win, check cookie, decode using [cyberchef](https://cyberchef.org/#recipe=Magic(3,false,false,'')&input=TXpFd09IdGlhWE5yZFhSZmRHbG5aWEo5)
+- keep spamming until you win 9 rounds (this is unbeatable to win 10 rounds), run the function that return a random choice, this means that the computer will no longer be able to always win on the 9th win
 ![image](https://github.com/0hanif0/31082023CTF-Writeups/assets/23289982/c74a4cc8-c4d9-41eb-8b56-c058d114a71a)

+- check cookie, decode using [cyberchef](https://cyberchef.org/#recipe=Magic(3,false,false,'')&input=TXpFd09IdGlhWE5yZFhSZmRHbG5aWEo5)

 ![image](https://github.com/0hanif0/31082023CTF-Writeups/assets/23289982/e0ad2188-fe2b-411c-8c58-b40c30961645)